moby/datakit/ci/README.md

 ## Installation

 The `self-ci` directory contains the configuration we use to test DataKit itself.
-`self-ci/README.md` explains how to use Docker Compose to deploy your own instance.
+`self-ci/README.md` explains how to use Docker Cloud to deploy your own instance.

 The `skeleton` directory contains a very minimal example for this tutorial.
 You can build the example using Docker: